oneapi-src/ishmem/docs/_sources/pt2pt_sync.rst

 the value **cmp_value** according to the comparison operator **cmp** at the calling PE.

-If **nelems** is 0, the test set is empty and this routine returns 1.

 The optional **status** is a mask array of length **nelems** where each element corresponds to the respective element in **ivars** and indicates whether the element is excluded from the test set.
 Elements of **status** set to 0 will be included in the test set, and elements set to a nonzero value will be ignored.
-If all elements in **status** are nonzero or **nelems** is 0, the test set is empty and this routine returns 0.
+If all elements in **status** are nonzero or **nelems** is 0, the test set is empty and this routine returns 1.
 If **status** is a null pointer, it is ignored and all elements in **ivars** are included in the test set.
 The **ivars** and **status** arrays must not overlap in memory.